FedyaNyet/AI-final/README.md

 To get started the quick and dirty way, simply run `$ python Engine.py` to solve one of the mazes embded in the Engine.py file.

-To have some more fun with the solver, run python (`$ python`) and paste the following into the interpreter.
+To have some more fun with the solver, `cd` into the directory containing this projects and run python `$ python`.
+Then paste the following into the interpreter.

     from Maze import *